18F/health-tracking-course/collections/_rubric/sc-high-1.md

 ---
-layout: widepage
+layout: lesson
 title: Tech and Product Management
 dimension: sc1.1
 overview: |
-   What role do people play on the state and vendor teams, and how do those roles can (and cannot) contribute to project success?
----
-# Lesson {{ page.lesson }} - {{ page.title }}

-*This lesson is about a top priority for the "State capacity" primary indicator in the health rubric.*

-{% include rubric dimension=page.dimension %}

    Software projects are complex, creative projects that involve the orchestration of complex systems of hardware and software.
 The objective of this module is to lay foundations regarding the kinds of skills and capacities states should have for managing these projects.
 This will help you, as an SO, better support and evaluate the projects you are responsible for.

-* TOC
-{:toc}
+---

 ## Reflection: Managing Projects (20m, solo)